Italy threatens EU funding in migrant row - Journal du Cameroun

 “Europe needs to understand that the Italian government is irritated.
 We’ve had enough with their many words and few results,” he said, claiming that the other nations had only taken in 12,000 of the 35,000 people they had promised.

-Opinion polls suggest that Salvini’s stance has boosted his far-right League party’s approval rating to around 30 percent — over 10 points up from its showing in the March election — and is now level with the Five Star Movement with which it has governed Italy since the start of June.
+Opinion polls suggest that Salvini’s stance has boosted his far-right League party’s approval rating to around 30 percent — a more than 10 point jump from its showing in March’s election — and is now level with the Five Star Movement with which it has governed Italy since early June.